Learning Aligned Stability in Neural ODEs Reconciling Accuracy with Robustness: Methodology

+A natural concern is whether a classifier based on convex functions possesses sufficient expressiveness.
+The following proposition provides a probabilistic guarantee, justifying our design choice theoretically.
+The proof is in the Appendix \ref{app:pro2}. \begin{proposition} Let $X_1 = \{x^{(i)}\}_{i=1}^N \subset [-1,1]^d$ and $X_2 = \{y^{(j)}\}_{j=1}^M \subset [-1,1]^d$ be i.i.d. uniform samples with $M \ge N$.
+The probability of convex separability satisfies:

-Proposition \ref{pro:convex-sep} is derived under the assumption of uniform distribution, which is simpler than the actual feature distribution.
-Nevertheless, it provides a fundamental theoretical insight: high dimensionality itself facilitates convex separability, justifying the expressive power of convex Lyapunov function design.
-While our proof technique is inspired by stochastic convex separation analysis \cite{NEURIPS2023_a45b205c}, we introduce a pointwise separation strategy to relax the high-dimensional requirement and derive a tighter probability bound.
+where $\operatorname{co}(\cdot)$ denotes the convex hull operation. \end{proposition} While derived under a uniform distribution assumption, Proposition \ref{pro:convex-sep} offers a fundamental insight: high dimensionality facilitates convex separability.
+Our proof, inspired by \cite{NEURIPS2023_a45b205c}, employs a pointwise separation strategy to relax dimensionality requirements and achieve a tighter bound than standard results.